zhouyujiang64/Citywide-Mobile-Traffic-Forecasting-Using-Spatial-Temporal-Downsampling-Transformer-Neural-Networks/README.md

 # Citywide Mobile Traffic Forecasting Using Spatial-Temporal Downsampling Transformer Neural Networks
-This is the source codes of ST-Tran
+This is the source codes of STD-Net